 But there's a reason neither side wants to give ground.
 The two parties represent a divided and inconsistent America.
 True, Obama just won re-election.
 But voters also chose a Republican majority in the House.

-Republicans and Democrats alike say they are doing what the voters back home want.
+Republican and Democrats alike say they are doing what the voters back home want.

 Neither side has a clear advantage in public opinion.
 In an Associated Press-GfK poll, 43 percent said they trust the Democrats more to manage the federal budget deficit and 40 percent preferred the Republicans.
 There's a similar split on who's more trusted with taxes.